nikolamilovanovic/barfinder/README.md

 ## Getting Started

 1. Clone this repository.
-1. Sign up to Foursquare Developer and get client id and secrete
+1. Sign up to Foursquare Developer and get client id and secret
 1. Set clientId and clientSecret in FoursquareAPI.swift
 1. Run `pod update` to install dependencies.